Light-quark mass dependence of the $\Lambda(1405)$ resonance: Introduction

 Coming to the unphysical quark mass region, it is interesting to extrapolate our parameter-free prediction of $\Lambda(1405)$ poles and compare it with the BaSc lattice data.
 If such an agreement is reached, it indicates that our approach exhibits the predictive capability to some extent.
 Therefore, it enables us to investigate the quark mass dependence of the $\Lambda(1405)$ state.
-Similar studies along this line can be found in Refs.~\cite{Garcia-Recio:2003ejq,Molina:2015uqp,Xie:2023cej, Guo:2023wes}.
+Similar studies along this line can be found in Refs.~\cite{Jido:2003cb,Garcia-Recio:2003ejq,Molina:2015uqp,Bruns:2021krp,Xie:2023cej, Guo:2023wes}.
 Here we focus on the results along with the quark-mass trajectory of the CLS ensembles.
 Our model variables, the pseudoscalar meson masses, octet baryon masses, vector meson masses, and meson decay constants, have been calculated in Refs.~\cite{RQCD:2022xux,Ce:2022eix,Ce:2022kxy} based on the CLS configuration.
-It provides a good opportunity to investigate the light-quark mass dependence of $\Lambda(1405)$, which can be directly verified by the forthcoming results of the BaSc Collaboration.
+It provides a good opportunity to investigate the light-quark mass dependence of $\Lambda(1405)$, which could be verified by the forthcoming results of the BaSc Collaboration.
+Note that this LO study can be thought as a first step and the higher order corrections are planned in the future to refine our conclusion.

 This article is organized as follows.
 In Sect.~\ref{SecII}, we briefly present our renormalizable approach to study the $S=-1$ meson-baryon scattering, followed by the description of the CLS lattice data.
 The comparison with the BaSc results and the quark mass dependence of $\Lambda(1405)$ poles are given in Sect.~\ref{SecIII}.
 Finally, we summarize our study in Sect.~\ref{SecIV}.